MTN Nigeria: On a Y’ello brick road

 To say MTN is a forward-thinking organization is likely an understatement.
 MTN has proven to the business environment that winning is not only about numbers, it is also about innovation and adaptability to market conditions.
 MTN has recorded growth beyond its core services of voice calls or data; it has successfully ventured into other values added services such as Comedy, Music, Content marketing, Solar energy amongst others.

 MTN Comedy plus is a product offering that serves comedians and their audience.
-In 2017, MTN launched Comedy + service, a digital platform which houses Nigerian comedy content to drive traction to comedy as well as to create additional sources of income for comedians.
+In 2017, MTN launched Comedy + service, a digital platform that houses Nigerian comedy content to drive traction to comedy as well as to create additional sources of income for comedians.

 Another innovative growth strategy was the Port-A-Number service MTN adopted.
 The subscriber doesn’t have to change its number but its service provider.
 Using Saka the comedian as its ambassador (who was associated with Etisalat at first before he “ported” to MTN) was one of the smartest marketing moves MTN used to improve the perception within the market.

-Recently, MTN launched a new B2B platform called “Man-in-a-box”, where SMEs are given leverage on MTN Small Biz platform to showcase their businesses.
+Recently, MTN launched a new B2B platform called “Man-in-a-box”, where SMEs are given leverage on the MTN Small Biz platform to showcase their businesses.
 This is a function of Content marketing, a new way of buying and selling to a target audience.
 The marketing communication adopted to drive this platform was quite impressive.
 Using various social media platforms and influencers, MTNN made the public curious so much that the motive was unknown until the campaign was concluded.

-MTN has maximized effectively the use of the 4Ps marketing mix: Product, Price, Promotion, and Place for the Nigeria business environment.
+MTN has maximized effectively the use of the 4Ps marketing mix: Product, Price, Promotion, and Place for the Nigerian business environment.
 The use of promo packages such as Family & Friends, Xtratalk, etc were good marketing tactics that motivated consumers to sign up with MTN.

-Events sponsorship is another marketing communications tactic which recorded a huge success for MTN.
+Events sponsorship is another marketing communications tactic that recorded a huge success for MTN.
 “Who wants to be a Millionaire” was a huge success.
 This program placed MTN in the minds of both subscribers and non-subscribers as its loyalists and participants usually inform their family and friends of their involvement.
 However, the program was stopped as part of cost rationalization due to the NCC fine.
 Also, ‘Project Fame’, the annual singing competition has also been a hit with Nigerians.

 The integration of this socio-corporate communication and brand excellence has made MTN be in a class of its own in terms of marketing communications.